nathanschwarz/meteor-cluster/README.md

   if the Master process crashes or restarts, all the unfinished jobs will be restarted from the beginning.<br/>
   Each job is logged when started / finished with the format : `${timestamp}:nschwarz:cluster:${taskType}:${taskId}`<br/>

+## IPC

+Introduced in version 2.0.0, you can communicate between the child processes and the Master.
+To do so, you must provide the Master Cluster instance with a `messageBroker` function. this function will handle (on the master) all custom messages from the child processes.

+the function should be prototype as follow :<br/>
+`messageBroker(respond: function, msg: { status: Int > 1, data: Any })`
+- `respond` enables you to answer to a message from a child<br/>

+All communications between the master and a child must be started by the child.
+To do so you can use the second parameter passed in all functions provided to the taskMap `toggleIPC` which is prototyped as follow :

+`toggleIPC(messageBroker: function, initalize: function): Promise`
+- `messageBroker` is prototyped as `messageBroker(msg: Any, closeIPC: function)`
+- `initialize` is prototyped as `initialize(sendMessageToMaster: function)`<br/>

+because `toggleIPC` returns a promise you must return it (recursively), otherwise the job will be considered done, and the worker Idle.<br/>
+Not returning it will result in unwanted, non expected behavior.

 # CPUS allocation